-The content below is intended for players and groups who have not developed their own (successful) strategies on how to counter these groups.
-I see random groups and PuGs run into these ball groups and die way too often and can only blame it on their not understanding what’s going on.
+The content below is intended for solo and small group players who have not developed their own (successful) strategies on how to counter these groups.
+I see random groups and PuGs run into ball groups and die way too often and can only blame it on their not understanding what’s going on.
 I hope this helps!

 Pay attention.
 I can’t stress this enough.
 If you’re going to blindly follow your group leader without watching what’s going on, you’re going to have a bad time.
 If you’re going to madly focus on killing one person, chances are you’re going to get trampled to death.

 You can’t take them out alone.
 Don’t even bother trying.
 Help another group that is there, or go do something else.
 These groups prey on the weak, unskilled, or small group players and they will try to pull you together so that they can hit more of you at once.
 Don’t let them get away with this.
 If you leave them alone and they have nobody to kill, they’ll move away trying to find more players at once.

 If you see an organized group fighting them, don’t stack with them.
 Stay at least 5 meters (VD distance) away.
 They have group buffs, and may be min/maxed so that they have a lot more resilience than you.
 You will get bombed and you’ll contribute to their deaths if you’re too close!

 The key to winning versus these groups is strategy.
 You’re going to need a reasonable number of players to coordinate their damage (player damage or siege damage) and debuffs (snare/stun/slow/defile/breach/etc) in order to take them out or make them run away.